debops/debops/docs/security-policy.rst

 -------------------------

-If you think your bug has security implications then please send it to the Project Leader (Maciej Delmanowski <drybjed@drybjed.net>) and additionally to the maintainers of the affected part of the project.
+If you think your bug has security implications then please send it to the `Current DebOps project Leader`_ and additionally to the maintainers of the affected part of the project.
 If you can fix the vulnerability (or have already done so) please consider attaching a patch.
-Please consider using OpenPGP to send in reports.
+Please consider using OpenPGP to encrypt reports before sending them.
-You can find the public keys of the team members in the `debops-keyring`_.
+You can find the public keys of the team members in the debops-keyring_.

 Disclosure process
 ------------------